myyim/multichoose/README.md

 # multichoose
-list all combinations of n multi choose k
+Python code for listing all combinations of n multichoose k